Hosseinfatho/SpaFGAN/README.md

     *   Open your web browser and navigate to the frontend URL (e.g., `http://localhost:5173`).

 0. downlaod.py and data.py for download dataset and show structure and create_segmentation for find biomarker in differnet places which are more than threshold in image CD31
+1. create_segmentation       ->find biomarker in differnet places which are more than threshold
-1.  extract_features.py       → CSV with cell x, y, z and markers
+2.  extract_features.py      → CSV with cell x, y, z and markers
-2.  train_spafgan.py          → Trained SpaFGAN model
+3.  train_spafgan.py          → Trained SpaFGAN model
-3.  segment.py                → Labeled cell volume
+4.  segment.py                → Labeled cell volume

-4.  build_graph.py            → Graph of cells and features
+.  build_graph.py            → Graph of cells and features
-5.  extract_rois.py           → ROIs + interactions
+.  extract_rois.py           → ROIs + interactions
-6.  generate_roi_shapes.py    → (optional override for shapes)
+.  generate_roi_shapes.py    → (optional override for shapes)
-7.  convert_to_anndata.py     → (optional for omics/scanpy)
+.  convert_to_anndata.py     → (optional for omics/scanpy)
-8. generate_vitessce_config_sdk → dynamic Visualization setup
+. generate_vitessce_config_sdk → dynamic Visualization setup

 9-prepare_roi_cells.py
 10-surrogate_labeling.py